victoreronmosele/blog.victoreronmosele.com-backup/ckznf1e9h07zqo2s15gnheb9o.md

   expect(actualData, data);  /// Passes ✅
   ```

-# Testing the FirestoreService class
+# Testing The FirestoreService Class
 We will test the `FirestoreService` class by following the approach described in the `Testing Approach` section above.

 This section will be divided into three: